 Therapy to Address Psychological Withdrawal Symptoms

 Drug and alcohol Withdrawal Management may also include appropriate therapies.
 Both Individual and Group Therapy can help clients identify their withdrawal symptoms and move past them.

 One therapeutic approach to Withdrawal Management is mindfulness.
 Learning to separate physical pain from the emotional response to pain can reduce the severity of withdrawal symptoms.
 This allows clients to focus less on discomfort and more on the recovery process.

-If emotional pain is the biggest problem, then therapy can still help.
+If emotional pain is the biggest problem, then therapy is the answer.
 Giving clients coping mechanisms allows them to avoid feelings of anxiety or depression.
 These emotions are typical during the recovery process, but conquering them provides patients a higher level of stability.

 Drug and alcohol Withdrawal Management is a vital program offered at Gateway Foundation locations.
-With several drug addiction treatment centers in and around Chicago, Gateway Foundation helps patients overcome addiction.
+With several drug addiction treatment centers in and around Chicago, Gateway Foundation helps a large number of patients overcome addiction.
 In addition to Withdrawal Management, clients can look forward to various recovery programs and addiction therapy services.
 Some of the most effective treatment methods available to clients are:

 Withdrawal Management can be used to help safely ease drug or alcohol withdrawal symptoms.
 Gateway Foundation provides Withdrawal Management treatment to help reduce discomfort and ease the transition to recovery.
 If you’re ready to overcome addiction and lead a healthier life, call 877.505.4673.